mesfind/ml-material/setup.md

 ## Enumlib

+Enumeration library for generating derivative structures.
 To compile the code manually, clone the repository with the --recursive flag:
 ~~~
 git clone --recursive https://github.com/msg-byu/enumlib.git
 ~~~